If you see this new alert from Google, something has gone terribly wrong

 For Google to build this relatively simple design was a lot harder than it may look, and it required Google to rethink how it approached security across the board, according to Guemmy Kim, Google’s head of account security.
 She has been at Google for 15 years, but she’s relatively new to security, having entered the account security space six years ago.

 In her early days on the security team, Kim led the development of My Account, which launched in 2015.
-It’s hard to remember what it was like to manage a Google account before there was this single page to skim over your various ties to Google services, including the option to take a 2-minute privacy checkup.
+It’s hard to remember what it was like to manage a Google account before there was this single page to skim over your various ties to Google services, including the option to take a 2-minute security checkup.

 “Security was traditionally led by engineers.
 We talked about attackers a lot, but there wasn’t a lot focus on the users—how do they feel, [or ensuring they] understand things and get through moments of crises,” says Kim, who became the first product manager to lead Google’s security efforts.
 “Up until then there wasn’t an articulation of how important the user was in this equation.”